NVIDIA/aistore/cli/resources/object.md

 `ais show object BUCKET_NAME/OBJECT_NAME [PROP_LIST]`

-Gets object detailed information. `PROP_LIST` is a comma-separated list of properties to display.
+Get object detailed information.
+`PROP_LIST` is a comma-separated list of properties to display.
-If `PROP_LIST` is omitted default properties are shown(all except `provider` property).
+If `PROP_LIST` is omitted default properties are shown (all except `provider` property).

 Supported properties: